 Barker is a Constituent Advocate and Projects Specialist for Senator Cory Booker.
 He manages several policy areas, including criminal justice reform and cannabis.

-During the 2018 election, he served as a Strategic Advisor to Anthony Cureton’s campaign to be the first Black Sheriff in Bergen County.
-Barker has also served as Associate General Counsel for Alma Realty Corp. and a legal intern for the politically connected Wilentz, Goldman, & Spitzer law firm.
+He served as a Strategic Advisor to Anthony Cureton’s campaign to be the first Black Sheriff in Bergen County.
+Barker has also served as Associate General Counsel for Alma Realty Corp.

 Barker earned his undergraduate degree in 2010 from Rutgers University and law degree in 2014 from Brooklyn Law School.
-A native of the City of Passaic, Barker is a member of Calvary Baptist Church of North Jersey in Garfield.
+A native of the City of Passaic, Charles Barker is a member of Calvary Baptist Church of North Jersey.

-“As a young Black man from an underserved neighborhood in New Jersey, I am humbled to join the Cannabis Regulatory Commission and bring my perspective to the table,” said Barker.
+“As a young Black man from an underserved neighborhood in New Jersey, I am humbled to join the Cannabis Regulatory Commission,” said Barker.
 “For generations, the misguided War on Drugs has devastated entire families and communities.
-I know this experience first-hand from being unjustly profiled and pulled over, illegally searched, and scolded many times by the police simply for the color of my skin.”
+I know this experience first-hand from being unjustly profiled and pulled over.
+Illegally searched, and scolded many times by the police simply for the color of my skin.”

 Cannabis Regulatory Commission Appointee Praised

-“Charles has been an incredibly valuable member of our team with an important voice on issues from criminal justice reform to equitable marijuana legalization policy, and I know he will continue to stand up for justice in this new role,” said Booker.
-“While we will miss Charles and the incredible spirit he brings to our team, I am confident that he is the right person for this historic responsibility, and all of New Jersey will be better for it.”
+“Charles has been an incredibly valuable member of our team with an important voice on issues from criminal justice reform to equitable marijuana legalization policy.
+I know he will continue to stand up for justice in this new role,” said Booker.
+“We will miss Charles and the incredible spirit he brings to our team.
+I am confident that he is the right person for this historic responsibility.
+All of New Jersey will be better for it.”